-- 7.1 It is understood that forepersons and sub-forepersons hold responsible positions in the relationship between the Employer and the Union.
-Both parties agree that every effort should be made to recruit and retain forepersons and sub-forepersons who have a high degree of safety and efficiency in the performance of their jobs and in supervising their crew.
-Recognizing the responsibilities involved in being a supervisor and a member of the Union, the Employer and the Union will make every effort to minimize problems that may arise which concern the relationship between the foreperson and sub-forepersons, the Employer and the Union. - 7.2 The parties recognize the responsibilities of forepersons and sub-forepersons to discharge their managerial duties.
-If the Union feels that the foreperson or sub-foreperson is not discharging her/his managerial duties in a manner that is fair and equitable, or if the Employer feels that the Union is interfering with the foreperson or sub-foreperson in the performance of her/his managerial duties the grievance procedure may be invoked by either party. - 7.3 The selection and retention of forepersons and sub-forepersons will be the responsibility of the Employer.
-When making appointments to the foreperson and sub-foreperson level, the Employer will give consideration to those journeypersons they presently employ, however, this consideration does not create an obligation to make an appointment from these employees.

-- 7.4 Such forepersons and sub-forepersons shall be members of the Union and shall register at the union office and shall be issued with clearance cards. - 7.5 In the interest of safety, efficiency and productivity, the Employer shall have the right to move forepersons and sub-forepersons from construction site to construction site. - 7.6 The forepersons differential shall be fifteen percent (15%) of the Journeypersons Base Hourly Rate.
-The sub-forepersons differential shall be seven- and one-half percent (7.5%) of the Journeypersons Base Hourly Rate.
-The rates of pay for all forepersons and sub-forepersons covered by this Agreement will be set forth in the current wage schedule(s).
-The Employer shall provide the Union with current wage schedule(s). - 7.7 Where the crew size is five (5) or less, including the foreperson, the foreperson may be required to work with the tools of the trade.
-The foreperson if not already eligible to work during scheduled hours of work, will not be used to replace a journeyperson on overtime. - 7.8 Senior Foreperson Contractors only (FLM or General Foreperson).
-The senior forepersons differential shall be twenty percent (20%) of the Journeypersons base hourly rate.
+- 7.1 It is understood that Forepersons and Sub-Forepersons hold responsible positions in the relationship between the Employer and the Union.
+Both Parties agree that every effort should be made to recruit and retain Forepersons and Sub-Forepersons who have a high degree of safety and efficiency in the performance of their jobs and in supervising their crew.
+Recognizing the responsibilities involved in being a supervisor and a member of the Union, the Employer and the Union will make every effort to minimize problems that may arise which concern the relationship between the Foreperson and Sub-Forepersons, the Employer and the Union. - 7.2 The Parties recognize the responsibilities of Forepersons and Sub-Forepersons to discharge their managerial duties.
+If the Union feels that the Foreperson or Sub-Foreperson is not discharging their managerial duties in a manner that is fair and equitable, or if the Employer feels that the Union is interfering with the Foreperson or Sub-Foreperson in the performance of their managerial duties the grievance procedure may be invoked by either party. - 7.3 The selection and retention of Forepersons and Sub-Forepersons will be the responsibility of the Employer.
+When making appointments to the Foreperson and Sub-Foreperson level, the Employer will give consideration to those Journeypersons they presently employ, however, this consideration does not create an obligation to make an appointment from these employees. - 7.4 Such Forepersons and Sub-Forepersons shall be members of the Union and shall register at the Union office and shall be issued with clearance cards. - 7.5 In the interest of safety, efficiency and productivity, the Employer shall have the right to move Forepersons and Sub-Forepersons from construction site to construction site. - 7.6 The Forepersons differential shall be fifteen percent (15%) of the Journeypersons base hourly rate.
+The Sub-Forepersons differential shall be seven- and one-half percent (7.5%) of the Journeypersons Base Hourly Rate.
+The rates of pay for all Forepersons and Sub-Forepersons covered by this Agreement will be set forth in the current wage schedule(s).
+The Employer shall provide the Union with current wage schedule(s). - 7.7 Where the crew size is five (5) or less, including the Foreperson, the Foreperson may be required to work with the tools of the trade.
+The Foreperson if not already eligible to work during scheduled hours of work, will not be used to replace a Journeyperson on overtime. - 7.8 Senior Foreperson Contractors only (FLM or General Foreperson).
+The Senior Forepersons differential shall be twenty percent (20%) of the Journeypersons base hourly rate.

-Assessors, estimators, Radiation Protection Assistant (R.P.A), trainers and dedicated holders of Record at nuclear sites will also be paid the forepersons rate.
-For clarity, Radiation Protection Assistants will be paid the forepersons rate for the day which they are employed to perform those roles requiring the qualifications.

-7.9 Persons appointed to senior foreperson and foreperson positions will be provided supervisory training, prior to appointment, when possible.
+Assessors, Estimators, Radiation Protection Assistant (R.P.A), Trainers and dedicated Clearance Holders at nuclear sites will also be paid the Forepersons rate.
+For clarity, Radiation Protection Assistants will be paid the Forepersons rate for the day which they are employed to perform those roles requiring the qualifications.
+7.9 Persons appointed to Senior Foreperson and Foreperson positions will be provided supervisory training, prior to appointment, when possible.